OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 ## End-to-end transparency and formation of the composite Disclosure

-IT industry is getting more mature with Vendors becoming more specialized.
+The IT industry is getting more mature with Vendors becoming more specialized.
 Surface-level transparency is not sufficient as supply chains are becoming more complex and distributed across various Components.
 The following steps MUST be satisfied for the end-to-end transparency:

 ### Open Supplier Policy